Trump’s resistance to independent oversight draws bipartisan scrutiny

 “My worry is he’s trying to make it as easy as possible to steer relief funds to his political allies and away from his political opponents,” Sen. Chris Murphy (D-Conn.) said of the president Wednesday.
 “It’s part of his campaign to undermine these IGs and make them appear political.
 These are all career government employees.”

 During negotiations on the massive rescue bill, Trump told reporters, “I’ll be the oversight.”
-He further unnerved Democrats when he coupled signing the bill into law with a signing statement disputing the authority of the new inspector general to notify Congress if the executive branch was not providing information requested by the legislature.
+He further unnerved Democrats when he coupled signing the bill into law with a signing statement disputing the authority of the new inspector general to notify Congress if the executive branch was not providing information requested by the inspector general.

-The president’s actions prompted House Speaker Nancy Pelosi (D-Calif.) to announce last week the creation of a select committee with subpoena powers to scrutinize the administration’s response to the pandemic and its management of the rescue law.
+The president’s actions prompted Pelosi to announce last week the creation of a select committee with subpoena powers to scrutinize the administration’s response to the pandemic and its management of the rescue law.

 Pelosi announces new select committee to oversee coronavirus response, setting up clash with Trump over $2 trillion law